Helping Seniors Make Better-Informed Medicare Decisions

 At Senior Medicare Insurance Services, our passion is guiding seniors through the confusion of Medicare.
 That way, they can enjoy retirement with peace of mind knowing they are protected and ready for life after 65.
 We work with dozens of insurance companies, giving our clients the chance to choose a plan that best fits their lifestyle.

 We choose to design our senior insurance plans with a focus on optimal benefits structure, lower costs, and personalized service.
 Some independent insurance agencies see their aging customers as nothing more than a financial transaction waiting to happen.
 In contrast, we treat each of our clients with respect and dignity as we help them navigate the confusing waters of Medicare.
 Combined with individualized service, we help older Americans make well-informed decisions about insurance.
-Whether you're in need of senior Medicare Supplement Plan insurance in Charleston or simply have questions about signing up for Medicare, our team is here to help.
+Whether you're in need of senior Medicare Supplement Plan insurance in Charleston, SC or simply have questions about signing up for Medicare, our team is here to help.

 What is Medicare?